Types of Car Insurance Claim Reimbursement

 Tracking Your Claim Status

-• Document upload tools with AI-driven OCR for faster processing
+- Document upload tools with AI-driven processing for faster review

-If your insurer doesn't offer an app, assign a single point of contact — your claims adjuster — and keep a written log of every call and communication, including dates and what was discussed.
+If your insurer doesn't offer a robust app experience, assign a single point of contact — your claims adjuster — and keep a written log of every call and communication, including dates and what was discussed.

 Reimbursement Timelines at a Glance